matheusbudin/matheus-budin-case-data-engineering/README.md

 - Microsoft Azure Cloud: all the resources were used inside azure cloud: resource group, active directory, key vault, data lake gen2, data factory, databricks platform.

 - Data factory: used mainly to call the databricks notebooks.
-I also have an example of api fetch directly from `Copy` activity in the [data factory folder](https://github.com/matheusbudin/matheus-budin-case-data-engineering/tree/main/datafactory)
+I also have an example of api fetch directly from `Copy activity` in the [data factory folder](https://github.com/matheusbudin/matheus-budin-case-data-engaineering/tree/main/datafactory)

+- Databricks: where our ETL pipeline core is located.
+I provided the 3 versions of code:
+1) .py code that is managed by databricks + github versioning control.
+2) ipynb that are like the jupyter notebooks so its easier to consult the code directly in github.
+3) .dbc files if you want to import into your own databricks workspace and test it.